andreasvirkus/cottage/src/pages/index.md

   - name: description
     content: A humble homepage of sorts
 tags: nav
-navTitle: &bull;
+navTitle: ░
+navOrder: 1
 ---

 # welcome, welcome

 Glad to have you in my small corner of the web.
-This site's main purpose is to act as my personal playground for different web technologies, but also to provide a bit of insight about [me](/about/).
+This site's main purpose is to act as my personal playground for different web technologies, but also to provide a bit of insight about [me](/about) & to help me thrive in my [writing](/thoughts) skills.

 ### Poke me